 What is the way forward when passion projects and life’s necessities demand attention?

-The first would be to step back from the writing desk, or the canvas to consciously acknowledge medical impediments, or pack up the Ute and head into the wilderness.
+The first would be to step back from the writing desk, or the canvas to consciously acknowledge change such as loss or medical impediments, and the compelling need to pack up the Ute and head off into the wilderness.
 Creatives write these situations into characters’ lives.
 The lived reality poses a different scenario.
 Just as characters require strength to overcome the imagined challenge, creatives need renewed energy to move forward.

 A hiatus while weathering life’s challenges, recharges one for what lies ahead, replenishes creativity by momentarily allowing grief, illness, etc; to hold space, or frees time to toss out unnecessary materialistic aspects of life to invite the fresh, and embrace the new.